Ruud's Commodore Site Home Email

 The MMU starts to occupy too much space....

-After a power up the MMU must be deactivated because its internal registers aren't initialised yet.
-This means we only can use the 273 or another latch with Clear input.
-Being able to read the contents of two 273's means we need another two 541's.
+We can use 74ALS374s or 574s if we want to read the contents of two 273's, we need two 541's.
 This totals 80 pins.
 Being very lazy I dreamed up another idea.

 You can email me here.